 MR EMERSON (Kurrajong) (10.12): I take the opportunity to heed the Chief Minister's call to express support for this project.
 In 2001, the Commonwealth Heads of Government Meeting was relocated from Canberra to Brisbane due to the insufficiency of our National Convention Centre and other facilities here.
-In 2008, former Chief Minister Jon Stanhope called for a new federally funded convention centre.
+In 2008, the former Chief Minister John Stanhope called for a new federally funded convention centre.
 Between 2010 and 2015, extensive planning and design work was carried out for the Australia Forum, a new convention centre, to be built in Civic.
-Since 2015, some \$10 billion in commonwealth funding has been delivered for city and regional deals across the country, with the ACT being the only jurisdiction to miss out.
+Since 2015, some \$10 billion in commonwealth funding was delivered for City and Regional Deals across the country, with the ACT being the only jurisdiction to miss out.
 One of those deals was for Geelong.
-Geelong received a city deal-Canberra did not-and theirs is focused on a convention centre.
+Geelong received a City Deal-Canberra did not-and theirs is focused on a convention centre.

 Canberra is the "meeting place" and it is the nation's capital.
-We should have facilities to host the sorts of events that are being hosted elsewhere, including among peak bodies that are based in Canberra that have been running conventions out of other convention centres and universities because of the insufficiency of our current infrastructure.
+We should have facilities to host the sorts of events that are being hosted elsewhere, including among peak bodies that are based in Canberra that have been running conventions out of other convention centres and also universities because of the insufficiency of our current infrastructure.
 So, yes, I absolutely do support this project.
 We have missed out on this for far too long.
-Now that there is a recommitment to having this happen, and happen quickly, I hope that both levels of government will cooperate to ensure this project is delivered in a timely way.
+Now that there is a re-commitment to having this happen, and happen quickly, I really hope that both levels of government will cooperate to ensure this project is delivered in a timely way.
 Businesses in the ACT have been waiting for too long, and now is the time to deliver on this project.